adaptant-labs/openfaas-golang-http-gomod-template/README.md

 This repository contains an updated version of the `golang-http` template for newer versions of Go, using go modules.

-One further addition is the inclusion of `Host` and `Path` strings in the incoming request, which are required for e.g. function endpoint authorization.
+One further addition is the inclusion of the `Host` string in the incoming request, which is required for e.g. function endpoint authorization.

 ## Quick Start